Corwith–Wesley Community School District: History

 In 1984, Corwith–Wesley established a grade-sharing arrangement, in which it operated Corwith-Wesley-Lu Verne High School, with the Lu Verne Community School District sending its secondary students there.
 This continued for the remainder of the district's existence.

 On July 1, 1988, the Boone Valley Community School District dissolved, with a portion assigned to Corwith–Wesley.

 By 2013, there were 115 students of all grade levels within the Corwith–Wesley district and 86 in the Lu Verne district; districts cannot merge under Iowa law if they have fewer than 200 students total, and lower enrollments means getting less funds from the Iowa state government.
 At the time the two districts were trying to find a third school district for a new grade-sharing arrangement.
+In April 2013 all of the board members of Corwith-Wesley voted to have such an agreement with the Algona Community School District.

 In September 2014, Corwith–Wesley residents voted to dissolve their district on a 101–78 basis.
 The district dissolved on July 1, 2015, with portions going to the Algona, Clarion–Goldfield–Dows, LuVerne and West Hancock districts.
 LuVerne received the majority of the territory, with 87% of the land.
 Most of its primary students were scheduled to go to Lu Verne schools and most of its secondary students were scheduled to go to Algona schools.